Can You Weld Cast Iron to Steel? And How to Do It

 Since high-carbon steels are so hard to weld, it is easy to figure out that cast iron that usually contains 3%-3.5% carbon is exceptionally hard to weld.
 There are four basic cast-iron types:

 - Gray iron is by far the most common.
 It is very brittle with almost no ductility (elasticity).
-This makes gray iron very easy to crack, especially when it cools down.
+This makes it very easy to crack, especially when it cools down.
 To avoid cracking, you preheat the casting and prevent it from rapid cooling after welding it.
 However, you can weld gray iron without preheating in certain cases mentioned later.

 - White iron is too hard and brittle and practically unweldable.
 The same applies to all high-alloyed cast irons.

 - Ductile (or nodular) iron gains ductility from added alloying elements like magnesium.
-Like malleable iron, it has lower chances of cracking but loses any ductility in the HAZ.
+Like malleable iron, it has lower chances of cracking but loses ductility in the HAZ.